MKLab-ITI/JGNN/tutorials/Primitives.md

 use cases.
-However, you may need to process neural inputs, postprocess learning outcomes, create custom parameters, contribute to the library with more components, o make derivative works based on native java vector and matrix arithmetics.
+However, you may need to process neural inputs, postprocess learning outcomes, create custom parameters, contribute to the library with more components, or make derivative works based on native java vector and matrix arithmetics.

 This tutorial lists JGNN primitives and explains how to work with them.